JollyToday/GhostCut-auto_video_translation/README.md

 * Image Translation:100+ languages

 ## 7. API Interface Support
-* 1.Provides output for all the above capabilities, including Video Re-creation and editing, automatic text removal, video erasure, video subtitle translation, video voice translation (including dubbing), and other interfaces.
+* 1.Provides output for all the above capabilities, including Video remaker and editing, automatic text removal, video erasure, video subtitle translation, video voice translation (including dubbing), and other interfaces.
 Multiple capabilities can be stacked and selected together;
 * 2.Text removal supports the following four modes, and you can customize the protection area or specify the deletion area:

 > a.
 Automatic text removal